OVOSHatchery/ovos-skill-baresip/Readme.md

 You can add contacts under home.mycroft.ai (no privacy!) or manually edit the json file at ```~/.baresip/mycroft_sip```

-NOTE: contacts are WIP, basically a name mycroft can understand mapped to a sip address

     TODO guide for both approaches

 ## Intents